-With average values of 11.87±0.25 and 5.02±0.78, respectively, for insulin level as demonstrated in table (7), it is obvious that the Group of positive controls significantly improved in contrast to negative group.
-When contrasted with diabetic group, the treated groups' insulin levels significantly decreased.
+With average values of 11.87 ± 0.25 and 5.02 ± 0.78 , respectively, for insulin level as demonstrated in table (7).
+It is obvious that the group of positive controls significantly improved in contrast to negative group.
+When contrasted with diabetic group, the treated groups insulin levels significantly decreased.
 The group three diet supplemented with 100 mg of ashwagandha had the highest results.
-When contrast to normal control rats, streptozotocin-induced diabetic rats had significantly greater blood glucose levels, with average values of 250.48±3.67 and 95.56±3.87, respectively.
-Rats fed at various ashwagandha dosage levels exhibit a considerable drop in blood sugar contrasted with the Group of positive controls. with average values of 160.56±5.55, 103.18 ± 1.43 , 110.82±2.20, and 250.48±3.67.
+When contrast to normal control rats, streptozotocin-induced diabetic rats had significantly greater blood glucose levels, with average values of 250.48±3.67(mg/dl) and 95.56±3.87(mg/dl), respectively.
+Rats fed at various ashwagandha dosage levels exhibit a considerable drop in blood sugar contrasted with positive controls, group of with average values of the $160.56 \pm 5.55 (mg/dl),$ $103.18 \pm 1.43 (mg/dl),$ 110.82 ± 2.20 , and 250.48±3.67(mg/dl), respectively.

-Khalili's (2009) findings, which showed that ashwagandha may be taken into consideration as a viable therapy for painful diabetic neuropathy, lend support to these findings.
-Belal et al.'s (2012) research also demonstrated that ashwagandha uses a variety of ways to achieve its hypoglycaemic effects and contains phytocomponents that can prevent stress-induced hyperglycaemia.
-Nagaraj and Veeresham (2018) discovered the same pattern of change and observed that pretreatment with ashwagandha resulted in much lower blood glucose levels than glimepiride alone treated diabetic rats.
+Khalili, (2009) findings, which showed that ashwagandha may be taken into consideration as a viable therapy for painful diabetic neuropathy, lend support to these findings.
+Belal et al., (2012) research also demonstrated that ashwagandha uses a variety of ways to achieve its hypoglycaemic effects and contains phytocomponents that can prevent stress-induced hyperglycaemia.
+Nagaraj and Veeresham,(2018) discovered the same pattern of change and observed that pretreatment with ashwagandha resulted in much lower blood glucose levels than glimepiride alone treated diabetic rats.
 The impact of ashwagandha may result from the liver microsomes' suppression of the drug metabolising enzyme CYP2C9.

-Withaferine A & Withanolide A are 2 primary withanolides that have been linked to the pharmacological activity of Withania somnifera.
+Withaferine A & Withanolide A are 2 primary withanolides that have been linked to the pharmacological activity of withania somnifera.
 The powdered root of ashwagandha can be utilised to create low-GI foods with good sensory qualities.
 It can also be beneficial in treating and/or preventing insulin resistance, impaired glucose uptake, and blood sugar regulation.
-As a result, it is essential to have wholesome and nourishing goods that may help prevent and treat Type II Diabetes.
+As a result, it is essential to have wholesome and nourishing goods that may help prevent and treat type II diabetes.
 Biscuits made with ashwagandha root powder were determined to be more suited than churan balls made with the powder, while beverages made with the powder were not very well received.
 Value-added goods made with powdered ashwagandha root were more well-liked.
 Because ashwagandha has a bitter taste, it cannot be consumed in its raw form even though it has great therapeutic value.
-Therefore, it is necessary to standardise & develop more value-added products based on ashwagandha root powder to promote its health benefits (Singh et al., 2014).
+Therefore, it is necessary to standardise and develop more value-added products based on ashwagandha root powder to promote its health benefits (Singh et al., 2014).

 The anti-diabetic benefits of ashwagandha are also taken into consideration when using it.
 There aren't many reports about this problem, though.
-In a review publication, Durg and Shivaram (2018) provided an interesting description of the raw material's antidiabetic effects.
+In a review publication, Durg and Shivaram (2018) provided an interesting description of the raw material antidiabetic effects.
 The preclinical studies yielded encouraging outcomes.
-Its capacity to decrease blood glucose levels has been demonstrated in investigations on animals (Kyathanahalli and Manjunath, 2014 & Thakur et al., 2015).
+Its capacity to decrease blood glucose levels has been demonstrated in investigations on animals (Kvathanahalli and Manjunath, 2014 & Thakur et al., 2015).
 Furthermore, Tekula et al., (2018) verified that Withaferin A has substantial therapeutic promise since it can effectively regulate type 1diabetes in rats that has been produced by modulating Nrf2/NFkB signalling.
-Molecular docking has also been used in in silico research to validate the potential of withaferin A (Surva Ulhas and Malaviva, 2022).
-Only one clinical research, conducted in 2000, demonstrated a direct decline in blood glucose levels (Andallu & Radhika, 2000).
+Molecular docking has also been used in in silico research to validate the potential of withaferin A (Surya Ulhas and Malaviya, 2022).
+Only one clinical research, conducted in 2000, demonstrated a direct decline in blood glucose levels (Andallu and Radhika, 2000).